Bringing a body to Ireland for burial or cremation

 If the death is registered in the country where the person died, it is not normally registered in Ireland.
 Where a system of registration does not exist in that country or where it is not possible to obtain copies of the relevant civil registration record (death certificate), you should contact the General Register Office in Ireland to see if the death can be registered in Ireland.

-A death certificate is an important legal document, evidence of which is frequently required in Ireland in order to deal with the deceased's estate, access money, etc. Read more about dealing with the deceased persons estate here.
+A death certificate is an important legal document, evidence of which is frequently required in Ireland in order to deal with the deceased's estate.
+Read more about dealing with the deceased persons estate.

 Bringing ashes home

-If the deceased has been cremated abroad, you may wish to bring the ashes home.
+Instead of bringing the deceased’s body home for burial or cremation you may cremate it abroad and transport the ashes home.
 The transport of human ashes will normally require a death certificate and a cremation certificate to be presented at the place of departure.
 There may be additional requirements depending on the country you are departing from.
 You should contact the relevant Irish embassy or consulate to check for any local requirements.

 You should also contact you transport carrier to find out if the ashes should be carried as hand luggage or as checked-in luggage.
 You may be asked to carry the ashes in a non-metallic container so they can be x-rayed by security.